AurelieGIRAUD/Logistic_Regression_Project6/README.md

   - Scree Plot Analysis
   - Loadings Plots
   - Scores Plots
-  - Selection of the best component variable
+  - Selection of the principal components

-  3) Classification based on unsupervised ML
+  3) Clustering with Kmean

+  - Exploring the structure of the data with data visualizations
+  - Performances Analysis

   4) Logistic Regression

+  - Train and apply a logistic regression model to predict whether a banknotes is fake or genuine based on its characteristics
+  - Performances Analysis
+  - Wrap the model into a function